ByrnorOCount/electronics-shop/README.md

 ### 1.1 Objectives

-The E-Commerce Web App enables online shopping by allowing users to browse, select, and purchase electronics products efficiently, while providing administrators with tools to manage electronics products and orders.
-The system aims to streamline the shopping experience, increase customer accessibility, ensure scalability for business growth, and lay a foundation for future enhancements like payment gateways and analytics, ultimately improving customer satisfaction and operational efficiency.
+The E-Commerce Web App enables online shopping by allowing users to browse, select, and purchase electronics products efficiently, while providing administrators and staff with tools to manage products and orders.
+The system streamlines the shopping experience, increases customer accessibility, and ensures scalability for business growth, with a foundation for future enhancements like payment gateways and analytics.

 ### 1.2 Scope

-The application allows customers to browse electronics products, manage shopping carts, and place orders, with features for user registration, login, basic checkout using cash-on-delivery, and an admin dashboard for managing electronics products and viewing orders.
-It targets customers (guests and registered users), staff (for managing electronics products and orders), and administrators (for system oversight).
-The system is intended to be expandable in future semesters, beginning with a set of core features and supporting additional functionalities later.
+The web application allows customers to:

+- Browse electronics products, manage shopping carts, and place orders (cash-on-delivery).
+- Register and log in to manage personal details and order history.
+Staff can manage products and orders, and administrators can oversee the entire system.
+The current semester scope includes all core features except advanced or future enhancements (e.g., online payments, 2FA, coupons, reviews).

 ### 1.3 Overview

-The system enables customers to browse products by category or search, add items to a cart, and complete purchases via a checkout process with cash-on-delivery.
-Registered users can save details and view order history, staff manage products and orders, and admins control system settings.
-The workflow involves customers browsing products, adding to the cart, proceeding to checkout, selecting payment, confirming the order, and receiving confirmation and shipping details.
+Users can browse or search for products, add items to the cart, and complete purchases via a checkout process using cash-on-delivery.
+Registered users can view order history and receive notifications, while staff manage products and orders and administrators manage users and settings.

 ---